CardiffUniversityComputationalRobotics/social-multi-fed-nav-stack/README.md

 - planner_name (string)

-  Planner to be used, can be RRT, RRTstar or PRMstar.
+  Planner to be used for global, can be RRT, RRTstar or PRMstar.

+- local_planner_name (string)

+  Planner to be used for local, can be RRT, RRTstar or PRMstar, InformedRRTstarMod, InformedRRTstar.

 - planning_bounds_x (list: [x_min, x_max])